What is the Building Code Effectiveness Grading Schedule (BCEGS®)?

 - reducing the economic and social disruption that results from catastrophes' serious and widespread destruction

-Where, when, and how does ISO implement BCEGS?
+Where, when, and how does Verisk implement BCEGS?

-The first step in the implementation process in a particular state is ISO’s filing and the insurance regulator's approval or acknowledgment of the BCEGS.
-Once that occurs, ISO representatives begin evaluating individual municipalities in that state, with the goal of classifying all municipalities in the state within two years.
-As ISO evaluates municipalities, the company releases the classifications with updates to Public Protection Classifications (PPCTM), a program that reflects ISO’s assessments of municipal fire suppression capabilities.
+The first step in the implementation process in a particular state is filing by Verisk's Insurance Services Office and the insurance regulator's approval or acknowledgment of the BCEGS.
+Once that occurs, representatives begin evaluating individual municipalities in that state, with the goal of classifying all municipalities in the state within two years.
+As Verisk evaluates municipalities, the company releases the classifications with updates to Public Protection Classifications (PPCTM), a program that reflects the assessments of municipal fire suppression capabilities.

-Concurrent with the evaluation of the municipalities' building code effectiveness, ISO develops and files BCEGS advisory rating credits to be applied to loss costs for personal and commercial property coverages in each community.
-ISO also files manual rules to be used with the credits.
-Once state regulators approve or acknowledge the filings and the filings go into effect, insurers that have given ISO filing authorization can automatically apply the credits.
+Concurrent with the evaluation of the municipalities' building code effectiveness, Insurance Services Office develops and files BCEGS advisory rating credits to be applied to loss costs for personal and commercial property coverages in each community.
+We also file manual rules to be used with the credits.
+Once state regulators approve or acknowledge the filings and the filings go into effect, insurers that have given Insurance Services Office filing authorization can automatically apply the credits.

 Does BCEGS apply only to the natural hazards of wind and earthquake?